brndnmtthws/brndn-io/content/posts/stop-catastrophizing/index.md

 Thus, it requires conscious effort and practice to stop the catastrophizing.
 In my case, I know that I don't actually _need_ someone to walk my dogs every day, they will be fine and they have a safe home with their needs met.
 But I don't love leaving them alone for long periods, and I feel better knowing they get some time outside with fresh air and a bathroom break on days when I'm away from home for more than a few hours.

 One effective technique from cognitive behavioral therapy is the "downward arrow" method.
 When catastrophic thoughts emerge, ask yourself: "What if this worst-case scenario actually happened?
 What would I do?"
-Following this thought process to its conclusion often reveals that even the worst outcomes would be manageable—not ideal, but not the end of the world either.
+In this case the worst case was not "my life is ruined," it was "I need to find a dog walker somewhere other than Rover," which is annoying, but not exactly tragedy.

 Rover is just one website, and there are not only other websites, but also other ways to find walkers (I've met some at dog parks before, for example, and you don't need a website's permission to have a conversation with someone in a public space).
 So really it's just a minor annoyance, and Rover's loss because they won't receive any more money from me.